 Ever since World Cup Willie strutted his stuff in 1966, mascots from big-nosed toys to lion/devil hybrids have brought their own joie de vivre to major football tournaments across the planet.
-The UEFA European Championship waited until 1980 before unveiling its own lucky charm, though it has been a curious journey ever since, culminating in UEFA EURO 2012 figureheads Slavek and Slavko.
+The UEFA European Championship waited until 1980 before unveiling its own lucky charm, though it has been a curious journey ever since, culminating in the UEFA EURO 2016 figurehead unveiled on Tuesday.
 UEFA.com guides you through the weird and wonderful past.

 EURO '80, Italy: Pinocchio

-And so it began.
-No, really it did.
-We, like any child worth their salt, are acutely aware of the perils of telling fibs; lie and your nose grows like a carrot, tell the truth and you shed your life as a wooden toy in favour of a normal childhood.
-Considered the most widely translated book behind only the Bible and the Koran at the time of the tournament, Pinocchio was the perfect platform for a frankly terrifying paper hat-clad mascot.
-Unfortunately for moralists the world over, its commendable message was not the start of things to come.
+We, like any child worth their salt, are acutely aware of the perils of telling fibs: lie and your nose grows like a carrot; tell the truth and you shed your life as a wooden toy in favour of a normal childhood.
+Considered one of the most popular books in the world at the time of the tournament, Pinocchio was the ideal character for the first EURO mascot.

 EURO '84, France: Peno

-A mascot ready for action, he was smartly clothed in the kit of host nation France – boots, ball and all.
-Unfortunately for Peno – named, unsurprisingly, after the French slang for penalty – his cockerel comb and tail did him few favours.
-Unlike his copycat predecessor, Peno was at least a trendsetter, though.
+A mascot ready for action, this cockerel was smartly clothed in the kit of host nation France – boots, ball and all.
+Named Peno after the French slang for penalty, he certainly brought luck to Les Bleus, who went on to win the competition on home soil.

 EURO '88, West Germany: Berni

-If not many were expecting a rabbit, fewer still could have foreseen a rabbit named Berni.
+If not many were expecting a rabbit, fewer still could have foreseen a rabbit labelled Berni.
 There was method in the madness.
-"A likeable and enthusiastic football fan" according to the German Football Association, he was aptly named after the city of Berne: the then residence of UEFA headquarters and where Germany won the 1954 FIFA World Cup final.
-Primed with not one, but two sweat bands on his wrists, as well as one on his head, Berni looks to be having a ball … with a ball.
-Sadly for us all, a 2006 campaign to revive Berni for the FIFA World Cup fell on deaf ears.
+"A likeable and enthusiastic football fan" according to the German Football Association (DFB), he was aptly called after the city of Berne: then location of UEFA headquarters and where Germany lifted the 1954 FIFA World Cup final.
+Primed with not one but two sweat bands on his wrists, as well as one on his head, Berni looked to be having a ball ... with a ball.
+Sadly for us, a 2006 campaign to revive Berni for the World Cup fell on deaf ears.

 EURO '92, Sweden: Rabbit

-Fourth to unveil a talisman for European football's most prestigious tournament, the pressure was on Sweden to provide something imaginative, something joyful, something original.
-They had the chance to pull a rabbit out of the hat and did just that: a rabbit; called rabbit; with a Sweden shirt on.
-Suddenly Berni seemed inspired.
+The pressure was now on Sweden – the fourth country to unveil a talisman for European football's most prestigious championship – to provide something imaginative, something joyful, something original.
+They had the chance to pull a rabbit out of the hat and did just that: a rabbit; dubbed rabbit; with a Sweden shirt on.

 EURO '96, England: Goaliath

 Goaliath brought an end to the seemingly inordinate run of rabbits.
-Thirty years since World Cup Willie started it all in his dashing Union Jack waistcoat, he had a tough act to follow.
-With three lions on their shirt, England could scarcely have chosen anything else and, combined with an elegant white and navy number, Goaliath was the gentle giant we all yearned.
+Thirty years since World Cup Willie started it all in his dashing Union Jack waistcoat, this new lion had a tough act to follow.
+But with three lions on their shirt, England could scarcely have chosen anything else and, combined with an elegant white and navy number, Goaliath was the gentle giant for which we all yearned.

 UEFA EURO 2000, Netherlands-Belgium: Benelucky